New Deal coalition: Class ethnicity, and religion

-In the North, class and ethnicity proved decisive factors in the New Deal coalition as shown by polling data in presidential and congressional elections from 1936 through 1968.
-Blue collar workers average 63% Democratic.
+In the northern states, class and ethnicity proved decisive factors in the New Deal coalition as shown by polling data in presidential and congressional elections from 1936 through 1968.
+Over the period, blue-collar workers averaged 63% Democratic voters.
 White collar workers, representing the middle class, averaged 43% Democratic.
-In terms of religion northern White Protestants were 42% Democratic, White Catholics were 68% Democratic.
-Social class and religious affiliation added had separate effects that could add together, so that Catholic blue collar workers were 76% Democratic, while Protestant blue collar workers were only 52% Democratic.
-Throughout the period better educated higher income middle-class voters were more Republican so that the average Northern Protestant white collar voter was 69% Republican, while a Catholic counterpart was only 41% Republican.
+By religious affiliation over the period, while northern White Protestants averaged 58% Republican, White Catholics were 68% Democrats.
+Social class and religious affiliation had separate effects that could intersect, so that Catholic blue-collar workers were 76% Democratic, while Protestant blue-collar workers were only 52% Democratic.
+Throughout the period, better educated higher income middle-class voters tended to lean more towards Republicans, so that average Northern Protestant white collar voters were 69% Republican, while a Catholic counterpart was only 41% Republican.
+A dichotomy formed in the north between Catholic blue-collar workers forming the core of the Democratic Party, while Protestant businessmen, professionals, and clerical workers fell in with the GOP.
 A Gallup poll of listees in Who's Who in early 1936 showed that only 31% planned to vote for Roosevelt.
-Nationwide, Roosevelt won 36% of the votes of business and professional voters in 1940, 48% of lower level white collar workers, 66% of blue collar workers, and 54% of farmers.
+Nationwide, Roosevelt won 36% of the votes of business and professional voters in 1940, 48% of lower-level white-collar workers, 66% of blue-collar workers, and 54% of farmers.

-The strongest component of the New Deal coalition were the ethnic groups: Here is the distribution of party identification in 1944:
+Among various demographics, ethnicity was the strongest reliable identifier for Democrats that held together the New Deal coalition, listed below is the distribution of party identification in 1944 among the northern electorate:

+Roosevelt was successful in attracting further support from Italian, Black, and Jewish voters between 1936 and 1940.

 The coalition was strongest among Jews and Catholics and weakest among White Protestants.